 Train can be taken to Parliament station, which is just 10 minutes walk away or Jolimont station which is a 2 minute walk through the gardens.

-Underground parking is available for a fee.
+Underground parking is available for a fee at both sites.
 There is also limited on-street metered parking in the area.

 Obstetrician fees cover on call care 24 hours a day, 7 days a week from booking until 6 weeks after your baby is born.